zahlio/scrapoxy/docs/standard/gui/README.md

 - **Instances**.
 This page contains the list of instances managed by Scrapoxy;
 - **Stats**.
 This page contains statistics on the use of Scrapoxy.

+To login page redirects to the Instances page.

 ## Page: Instances